Man Shares Intriguing Story Which Proves That Cats Are Masters Of Malicious Compliance

 The OP did tell him to knock it off

-Learn this and everything will just be fine
+Learn this and everything will be just fine

 Training and Behavior Modification Techniques